-Xtraction clients are the devices used to access the Xtraction web-based user interface:
+Xtraction web clients are the devices used to access the Xtraction web-based user interface:

-•For Xtraction 2018.0 and higher, use any web browser that supports HTML5, though Chrome is recommended.
-Ivanti doesn't recommend using Internet Explorer 11 to access Xtraction 2018.x or higher due to decreased performance.
+•For Xtraction 2018.0 and higher, use any web browser that supports HTML5, though Chrome and Microsoft Edge (Chromium-based) are recommended.
+Ivanti doesn't recommend using Internet Explorer 11 to access Xtraction 2018.x or higher due to decreased performance and incompatibility.

-If you purchased an Enterprise Server license, you have the option of setting up an unlimited number of users with view-only access to the Xtraction dashboards.
-These users can view dashboards without using an Xtraction analyst license, but only if they’re NOT assigned one of Xtraction’s user roles.
-If you assign any of these users a role at a later date (via the Administration > User Administration link in the UI), each Xtraction session they open in a browser will use an available license.
+If you purchased an Enterprise Server license, an unlimited number of users (known as viewers) are permitted view-only access to private and public objects (dashboards, filters, and folders).
+Viewers can view and interact with existing dashboards without using an Xtraction analyst license.
+If you assign any of these viewers a user role at a later date (via the Administration > User Administration link in the UI), each Xtraction session they open in a browser will use an available license.